rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

 - A new platform crate has appeared:
   [luminance-sdl2], which adds support for the sdl2 crate.
 - [luminance-webgl] and luminance-web-sys, to support the Web!
+- A [luminance-examples-web] crate is available to test with `yarn` easily.
 - [luminance-front], which is a front crate to ease working with luminance types.
 - The type system experience has been greatly improved.
 Most of the time, you will not have to annotate types anymore — like Program or Tess.